RobertElias/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-# The differences is that display: block; means tat each elements is displayed as a block elements.
+# The differences is that display: block; means that each elements is displayed as a block elements.
 For instance paragraphs and headers.
-These elements have some white spaces above and below.
+These elements have some white spaces above and below. display: inline; Displays an element as an inline element (like <span>).
+Any height and width properties will have no effect

 3. What are the 4 areas of the box model?

+# The four areas of the box model are padding, border, margin, and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?